Alzheimer's Documentary Series

 And I need that encouragement.

->>Many times when people are diagnosed with dementia, pretty much everybody goes through depression, anger, grief over the things you've lost and a number of different emotions.
+(gentle music) >>Many times when people are diagnosed with dementia, pretty much everybody goes through depression, anger, grief over the things you've lost in a number of different emotions.

 You feel empty.